-Recovery is both a short-term activity intended to return critical systems to operation and a long-term activity designed to return life as close to normal conditions in the community as possible.
+Recovery is both a short-term activity intended to return critical systems to operation and a long-term activity that brings the community to a state of stability.
 Beginning alongside response efforts, representatives of federal, state, county, and city agencies, as well as support agencies such as the American Red Cross, are to coordinate the implementation of assistance programs and establishment of support priorities.
-Details, policies and procedures for rehabilitation and recovery activities are provided in the State Disaster Assistance Procedural Manual.
-Disaster Application Centers-DACs may also be established, providing a "one-stop" service to initiate the process of receiving federal, state and local recovery assistance.
+Details, policies, and procedures for rehabilitation and recovery activities are provided in the State Disaster Assistance Procedural Manual.
+Disaster Recovery Centers (DRCs) may also be established by the federal government or CalOES, providing a "one-stop" service to initiate the process of receiving federal, state, and local recovery assistance.